grafana/agent/docs/configuration-reference.md

 ```

 Use this configuration file for testing out `node_exporter` support, replacing
-the `prometheus_remote_write` settings with settings appropriate for you:
+the `remote_write` settings with settings appropriate for you:

 ```yaml
 server: